Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-administration-migrating-a-proget-feed.md

 See our page on [Feed Replication](/docs/proget/replication-feed-mirroring/proget-advanced-feed-replication) to learn more.

 ##  ProGet Feed-to-Feed Migration
-*This method requires versions of ProGet earlier than 2025.14 and works with all feed types except Docker and Bower.*
+*This method requires versions of ProGet earlier than 2025.14 and works with all feed types except Bower.*

 The built-in Feed-to-Feed is the preferred method for migration and involves using ProGet's step-by-step instructions to migrate all packages from an existing feed to a newly created one.